-The DSTAC task is to recommend solutions that improve rather than recapitulate or degrade the existing environment, in light of the deficiencies and coming changes to the CableCARD environment.
-It would
+The DSTAC task is to recommend solutions that improve rather than recapitulate or degrade the existing environment, in light of the deficiencies and coming changes to the CableCARD environment.17 It would

-&lt;sup>16 WG2 Report Part III.
+WG2 Report Part III.

-&lt;sup>17 The STELA Reauthorization Act of 2014, which directed the FCC to establish DSTAC, effectively allows cable operators to terminate their reliance on CableCARDs in leased devices in December of 2015.
+The STELA Reauthorization Act of 2014, which directed the FCC to establish DSTAC, effectively allows cable operators to terminate their reliance on CableCARDs in leased devices in December of 2015.
 Commission policy has been based on a conclusion that such common reliance will "align MVPDs' incentives with those of other industry participants so that MVPDs will plan the development of their services and technical standards to incorporate devices that can be independently manufactured, sold, and improved upon" and make it "far more likely that [MVPDs] will continue to support and take into account the need to support services that will work with independently supplied and purchased equipment."
-Implementation of Section 304 of the Telecommunications not be a step forward or economically viable to require an environment in which, to offer access comparable to that of MVPD-sourced devices across all MVPD programs and services a competitive manufacturer would have to equip a device with RF tuners for cable and satellite, varied semiconductor platforms to support the dozen-plus proprietary CAS technologies that may be used, and IP connections for IPTV implementation, and provide for all associated application and field testing.
+Implementation of Section 304 of the Telecommunications Act of 1996; Commercial Availability of Navigation Devices, 20 FCC Rcd 6794, 6802-03, ¶ 13 (2005) ("2005 Deferral not be a step forward or economically viable to require an environment in which, to offer access comparable to that of MVPD-sourced devices across all MVPD programs and services a competitive manufacturer would have to equip a device with RF tuners for cable and satellite, varied semiconductor platforms to support the dozen-plus proprietary CAS technologies that may be used, 18 and IP connections for IPTV implementation, and provide for all associated application and field testing.
 Nor is it reasonable to expect that all operators will radically re-architect their networks, and converge on a common solution for all direct connection, in order to avoid the obstacles to competitive solutions, therefore an approach in which MVPD CAS is terminated and transcrypted to a common output format is required to be least cumbersome on all parties.